tpope/vim-pathogen/README.markdown

     execute pathogen#infect('stuff')

-You can also pass an entire path instead.
-I keep the plugins I maintain under `~/src`, and this is how I add them:
+You can also pass an absolute path instead, if you append `/{}` to it.
+(This is a flag to aid transition to a more flexible future API.)  keep the plugins I maintain under `~/src`, and this is how I add them:

-    execute pathogen#infect('~/src/vim/bundle')
+    execute pathogen#infect('~/src/vim/bundle/{}')

 Normally to generate documentation, Vim expects you to run `:helptags` on each directory with documentation (e.g., `:helptags ~/.vim/doc`).